wdi-sg/gitbook-2018/05-express/express-intro/00node.md

 ## [Process](https://nodejs.org/api/process.html#process_process)
 The `process` object is a `global` that provides information about, and control over, the current Node.js process.
 As a global, it is always available to Node.js applications without using `require()`.
 Two most commonly used `process` property are `process.argv` and `process.env`.

+"Process" refers to one CPU execution environment.
+Similar to how one chrome tab exists within the browser.

 ### process.argv
 The `process.argv` property returns an array containing the command line arguments passed when the Node.js process was launched.
 The first element will be [process.execPath](https://nodejs.org/api/process.html#process_process_execpath).